ellysh/video-game-bots/OtherApproaches/output-device-emulation.md

 There are two functions with `setup` and `loop` names in our application.
 When you compile your Arduino application, the IDE adds the default `main` function implicitly.
 This `main` function calls the `setup` function once at startup.
 Then the `loop` function is called one repeatedly.
 [Signatures](http://stackoverflow.com/questions/2322736/what-is-the-difference-between-function-declaration-and-signature) of both `setup` and `loop` functions are predefined and you cannot change these.

 We initialize both `Serial` and `Keyboard` objects in the `setup` function.
-The baud rate parameter is passed to the [`begin`](https://www.arduino.cc/en/Serial/Begin) method of the `Serial` object.
-This parameter defines the data transfer rate between Arduino board and connected computer.
+The baud rate parameter, which equals to 9600 bit/s, is passed to the [`begin`](https://www.arduino.cc/en/Serial/Begin) method of the `Serial` object.
+This parameter defines the data transfer rate between the Arduino board and connected computer.
 The [`begin`](https://www.arduino.cc/en/Reference/KeyboardBegin) method of the `Keyboard` object does not have input parameters.
 Now the serial communication and the keyboard emulation are ready to work.

 There are three actions in the `loop` function:

-1. Check if the data is recieved via the serial port with the [`available`](https://www.arduino.cc/en/Serial/Available) method of the `Serial` object.
-This method returns number of received bytes.
+1. Check if the data is received via the serial port with the [`available`](https://www.arduino.cc/en/Serial/Available) method of the `Serial` object.
+This method returns the number of received bytes.

 2. Read one received byte by the [`read`](https://www.arduino.cc/en/Serial/Read) method of the `Serial` object.
+This byte defines an ASCII code of the key, which should be emulated.

-3. Send a keystroke to the connected computer with the [`write`](https://www.arduino.cc/en/Reference/KeyboardWrite) method of the `Keuboard` object.
-ASCII code of the emulated key matches to the received byte from the serial port.
+3. Send a keystroke to the connected computer with the [`write`](https://www.arduino.cc/en/Reference/KeyboardWrite) method of the `Keyboard` object.

 Press the *Ctrl+U* hotkey to compile and upload the `keyboard.ino` application to the Arduino board.

 Now we have the Arduino board, which emulates the keyboard.
 Next step is to implement an AutoIt script to control this board via the serial port.
 This control script will use CommAPI wrappers.
-You should download all CommAPI files and put them to the directory with the control script.
+You should download all CommAPI files and copy them to the directory with the control script.

 This is a list of necessary CommAPI files: